Johnny Depp joins Jeff Beck during live performance in Sheffield

-Johnny Depp joins Jeff Beck for surprise UK performance as Amber Heard trial jury deliberates
+Johnny Depp joins Jeff Beck for surprise Sheffield performance as Amber Heard trial jury deliberates

 Depp and Beck played covers of ‘What’s Going On?’ by Marvin Gaye and Jimi Hendrix’s ‘Little Wing’ at Sheffield show on Sunday (29 May)